Haven't heard about the status of your submission?

-The Atlanta Film Festival Screenplay Competition looks to discover high quality screenplays and then help 3 writers further develop and refine their script through an intensive workshop retreat that will coincide with the 2015 Atlanta Film Festival (March 2015) with professional writers and filmmakers.
+The Atlanta Film Festival Screenplay Competition aims to discover high quality screenplays and help three selected writers further develop and refine their script in an intensive workshop retreat that incorporates the 2015 Atlanta Film Festival (March 2015), professional writers, and filmmakers.

 ABOUT THE COMPETITION

-The Atlanta Film Festival has a 4 decade long history of discovering and nurturing new filmmaking talent, including showing early works by Robert Rodriguez, Spike Lee, and Victor Nuñez.
-Recognizing that the screenplay is one of the fundamental foundations of filmmaking, the Screenplay Competition was founded in 2008 to expand ATLFF's tradition of discovery and support.
-The retreat brings the writers of the winning screenplays together not only with established writers, but also with producers and directors who can provide a different perspective on the script and advice on how to move forward towards getting the project produced.
+For thirty-nine years, the Atlanta Film Festival has discovered and nurtured new filmmaking talent, having showcased early works by Robert Rodriguez, Spike Lee, and Victor Nuñez.
+The ATLFF Screenplay Competition began in 2008 as an arena in which to expand upon ATLFF's tradition of filmmaker discovery and support.
+The retreat brings the writers of the winning screenplays together with established writers, producers, and directors who can provide a different perspective on each script and advice on how to move forward towards getting the project produced.

-Past Mentors have included Kent Osborne (HANNAH TAKES THE STAIRS, SPONGEBOB SQUAREPANTS), Morgan J. Freeman (HURRICANE), Anne Hubbell (THANKSGIVING), Carly Hugo (PETER AND VANDY, HOT COFFEE), Stephen Israel (SWIMMING WITH SHARKS), J.T.
-Petty (THE BURROWERS, SPLINTER CELL: CHAOS THEORY), Joel Zwick (MY BIG FAT GREEK WEDDING) Amy Dotson (Producer & Managing Director for IFP NY), AND Rob Long (CHEERS, GEORGE & LEO).
+Past Mentors include Kent Osborne (HANNAH TAKES THE STAIRS, SPONGEBOB SQUAREPANTS), Morgan J. Freeman (HURRICANE), Anne Hubbell (THANKSGIVING), Carly Hugo (PETER AND VANDY, HOT COFFEE), Stephen Israel (SWIMMING WITH SHARKS), J.T.
+Petty (THE BURROWERS, SPLINTER CELL: CHAOS THEORY), Joel Zwick (MY BIG FAT GREEK WEDDING), Amy Dotson (Producer & Managing Director for IFP NY), AND Rob Long (CHEERS, GEORGE & LEO).

-Our mentors in 2013 were James Ponsoldt (SMASHED, THE SPECTACULAR NOW) Autumn Canaday, Director of Development, Green Door Pictures, Jamie Babbit (BUT I'M A CHEERLEADER, ITTY BITTY TITTY COMMITTEE) Kary Dorento (PORTLANDIA, SOUTH PARK)
+Our mentors in 2013 were James Ponsoldt (SMASHED, THE SPECTACULAR NOW), Autumn Canaday, Green Door Pictures Director of Development, Jamie Babbit (BUT I'M A CHEERLEADER, ITTY BITTY TITTY COMMITTEE), and Kary Dorento (PORTLANDIA, SOUTH PARK).

-Our mentors in 2014 were Michael Lucker (SPIRIT: STALLION OF THE CIMARRON), Rashaad Ernesto Green (GUN HILL ROAD), David Paterson (THE GREAT GILLY HOPKINS)
+Our mentors in 2014 were Michael Lucker (SPIRIT: STALLION OF THE CIMARRON), Rashaad Ernesto Green (GUN HILL ROAD), and David Paterson (THE GREAT GILLY HOPKINS).

 Comments from participants in the Screenwriter’s Retreat:

-"The screenplay retreat was a unique and immersive experience in that it not only provided specific unbiased insight into the world of my script, but also refreshingly candid knowledge about the world of the industry itself.
+"The screenplay retreat was a unique and immersive experience that provided specific unbiased insight into the world of my script and refreshingly candid knowledge about the industry itself.
 The festival truly does a commendable job of nurturing diverse talent and offering the rare opportunity to workshop your material in a concentrated, safe, and fun environment with mentors who genuinely want you to put your best foot forward, both with your script and the industry at large." - Melanie Schiele

 "The ATLFF was absolutely a career high.
-I was so honored to be apart of such a prestigious festival.
-From day 1, the staff and volunteers were professional, courteous and encouraging towards my endeavors in screenwriting.
-The mentors chosen for the screenplay winners were kind, very knowledgeable of their craft and accessible.
-I had a blast laughing, creating and viewing all the wonderful talent throughout the festival.
-Thank you again ATLFF for such an uplifting experience!"- Tonya Holloway
+I was so honored to be a part of such a prestigious festival.
+From day one, the staff and volunteers were professional, courteous and encouraging towards my endeavors in screenwriting.
+The mentors chosen for the screenplay winners were kind, knowledgable, and accessible.
+I had a blast laughing, creating, and viewing all the wonderful talent throughout the festival.
+Thank you again ATLFF for such an uplifting experience!" - Tonya Holloway

-“This competition offers you what very few can, a personal and relaxed atmosphere to meet with professionals who are willing to take the time to not only get to know your writing but you as a person.”
+“This competition offers you what very few can: a personal and relaxed atmosphere to meet with professionals who are willing to take the time to understand both your writing and you as a person.”

-“Not only did I absolutely have a blast down there, as we were all treated like VIPs for the weekend, but more importantly, the workshop proved to be invaluable, as I received a lot of great notes and feedback that should definitely help me in making this next draft even more compelling.”
+“Not only did I absolutely have a blast down there, as we were all treated like VIPs for the weekend, but more importantly, the workshop proved to be invaluable, as I received a lot of great notes and feedback that will definitely help me make this next draft even more compelling.”